AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

 description: The toolbar that displays above select lists in the new Adobe Workfront experience is designed with a modern look and feel that makes list management easier.
 The functionality is largely the same as what is available in Adobe Workfront Classic.
 ---

-# Toolbar for lists in `the new Adobe Workfront experience`
+# Toolbar for lists in the new Adobe Workfront experience

-The toolbar that displays above select lists in `the new Adobe Workfront experience` is designed with a modern look and feel that makes list management easier.
-The functionality is largely the same as what is available in `Adobe Workfront Classic`.
+The toolbar that displays above select lists in the new Adobe Workfront experience is designed with a modern look and feel that makes list management easier.
+The functionality is largely the same as what is available in Adobe Workfront Classic.

 ## Access requirements